The ultimate combo of chocolate and caramel come together in this delicious Chocolate Dulce de Leche Cake.

 First off, sorry for the lack of a post last week.
 I have no excuse other than I’m having a hard time getting back into the swing of things after being away for 3 weeks, and the weather here has been cloudy and rainy so I haven’t been able to take pictures.
 I guess that’s kind of an excuse?
 Never mind the fact that we literally came back to SNOW.
 From a sunny Sydney summer, to snow.
 In Vancouver.
 In MARCH.

 It literally almost never snows here, but this winter has been crazy.
 It’s officially spring now, and my winter coat should be put away and I should be staring out at a garden full of flowers.
 Unfortunately, neither of those is a reality, so it’s a good thing I have copious amounts of this Chocolate Dulce de Leche Cake in my fridge right now.

-I’m so excited to bring you this post today because it’s in collaboration with one of my favourite brands in the baking world — Fat Daddio’s.
+I’m so excited to bring you this post today because it’s in collaboration with one of my favorite brands in the baking world — Fat Daddio’s.

 Fat Daddio’s is renowned for manufacturing high quality, professional bakeware.
 They have a seemingly endless variety of cake pans and baking tools.
 Literally anything you could ever need or want.
 This family owned company has been around for decades and they are the go-to brand for professional pastry chefs and bakeries.

 I’ve been using Fat Daddio’s products for as long as I can remember and they are my favorite brand when it comes to bakeware.
 I specifically love their cake pans over any others I’ve tried, as they are sturdier and bake more evenly.
 Just look at those perfect, even layers!